Top comment deletes a US State #47

 With only four states remaining, the endgame is approaching fast, and the stakes — at least in internet terms — have never been higher.
 Expect the strategy to get more sophisticated, the alliances to get stranger, and the memes to get considerably more unhinged.
 The final rounds of "Top Comment Deletes a US State" are shaping up to be one of the more surprisingly entertaining collective internet experiences of the year.
 CRABBALACHIA may be a joke, but it's also proof that sometimes the internet creates something genuinely worth watching.

-What is Top comment deletes a US State #47 and why does it matter?
+What is Top comment deletes a US State #47?

-Where can I find the latest updates on Top comment deletes a US State #47?
+Where can I find more about Top comment deletes a US State #47?

 💬